rust-lang/unsafe-code-guidelines/reference/src/representation/structs-and-tuples.md

 [^aligned]: Aligning an offset O to an alignment A means to round up the offset O until it is a multiple of the alignment A.

-One deviation from C comes about with "empty structs".
-In Rust, a struct that contains (transitively) no data members is considered to have size zero, which is not something that exists in C. This includes a struct like `#[repr(C)] struct Foo { }`.
-Further, when a `#[repr(C)]` struct has a field whose type has zero-size, that field may induce padding due to its alignment, but will not otherwise affect the offsets of subsequent fields (as it takes up zero space).

 The intention is that if one has a set of C struct declarations and a corresponding set of Rust struct declarations, all of which are tagged with `#[repr(C)]`, then the layout of those structs will all be